Image credit Norris

 TV Screens

 There are 3 TV screens visible from this stand.
-These are attached to the top of the pit lane building opposite the grandstand and are spaced out pretty evenly.
+These are attached to the top of the pit lane building opposite the grandstand and are spaced out pretty evenly, so wherever you sit you’ll be able to see at least 1, if not two TV screens.

 Grandstand 1 Seating Chart Montreal Grand Prix